 Dynamics 365 for Finance and Operations is now being licensed as Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
 For more information about these licensing changes, see Dynamics 365 Licensing Update.

 This topic provides an overview of various aspects that you must consider while you plan for your project's environment.
-To help guarantee a successful cloud implementation of Microsoft Dynamics 365 for Finance and Operations, it's important that you discuss and plan your environment early in the project.
+To help guarantee a successful cloud implementation, it's important that you discuss and plan your environment early in the project.

 Environment planning overview

 To begin, here are a few important concepts: